lmcrean/Crocodile-Kingdom/README.md

 # 2. UX Development Planes & Manual Testing

-The 5 UX development planes were used as an efficient framework for documenting the project's intentions.
+**The 5 UX development planes were used as an efficient framework for documenting the project's intentions.**

 - The Strategy plane set the intention of a children's memory game with Vanilla Javascript that would be developed over 6 weeks.
  - The Scope plane identified a range of Mininum Viable Product and Unique Selling Point features.
  - The Structure plane connected the features with efficient logic for playing the memory game.
  - The Skeleton plane was developed for a responsive layout, allowing the game to be played on all mainstream devices.
  - The Surface plane intended to be a fun, engaging and accessible design for children.

+**Manual testing focused on the functionality of the JS logic and CSS visuals:**

-Using the latter 3 UX Planes as a guideline, Manual testing was executed with the following criteria:
+Using the latter 3 UX Planes as a guideline:
 - **For the Structure plane, JS logic and HTML hyperlinks** functionality within each feature, using console.log() to check that the code was running as expected.
 - **For the Skeleton plane, CSS positioning and responsivity to viewport width**, key breakpoints being at mobile view, tablet view (768px), laptop view (1208px) and desktop view (1728px+).
 - **For the Surface plane, design choices through vector graphics, typography, color and sound** that serve the user stories and elicit a positive emotional response.
 CSS was the key programming language and Canva was used for rendering graphic illustrations.